 The assignment of homework can be expected.
 Student's grades will reflect the completion of all work, including outside assignments.
-Homework is also part of the student's preparation for the graduation tests.
+Homework is also part of the student's preparation for the proficiency tests and graduation.
 Homework will not generally be used for disciplinary reasons but only to enhance the student's learning.